 WireGuard delivers several performance benefits when compared to other VPN protocols.
 The relatively small size of the code base helps the protocol to be faster than the competition.
 So does the fact that WireGuard is built with extremely high-speed cryptographic primitives.

-In addition, the Linux kernel supports WireGuard.
-This makes WireGuard even faster on systems that use the Linux kernel, including Android, which is based on Linux.
+In addition, WireGuard is extra fast on systems that use the Linux kernel, including Android, which is based on Linux.

 While the actual performance of a VPN that uses WireGuard will depend on many factors beyond WireGuard, that VPN should display better performance in the following areas:

-- Higher speed data transfers means less time spent actively transmitting and receiving data
+- Higher-speed data transfers mean less time spent actively transmitting and receiving data

 - Greater battery life on mobile devices thanks to faster data transfers and less computational overhead